We are introducing positive changes which will help those who wish to enrol in the next academic year at Loughborough.

 As an international student, will I have to pay for medical appointments or treatment relating to COVID-19 or suspected COVID-19?

 If you have paid the immigration health surcharge for your current period of study in the UK then you will qualify for free NHS treatment on the same basis as anyone who is ordinarily resident in the UK and this will include those with suspected Covid-19 symptoms.
-Students with these symptoms however are advised to follow advice shown at www.lboro.ac.uk/internal/coronavirus/public-health-advice/ before taking action.
+Students with these symptoms however are advised to follow advice on our Connect and Protect webpage.

-I have paid a CAS deposit but am no longer sure I want to study at Loughborough University next academic year.
+I was planning to start in January 2021 and have paid a CAS deposit but am no longer sure I want to study at Loughborough University.
 Will I get a refund?

-The CAS deposit will only be refundable if your visa is refused, or you are not able to take up your place at the University because of a travel ban imposed by a country’s government, or you are unable to complete your studies or take an English language test due to the Covid-19 pandemic.
-In these situations, your deposit will be refunded.
+The CAS deposit will only be refundable if your visa is refused, if you are not able to take up your place at the University because of a travel ban imposed by a country’s government, or you are unable to complete your studies or take an English language test due to the Covid-19 pandemic.
+A requirement to self-isolate for 14 days on arrival in the UK does not qualify as a travel ban.
 If you simply change your mind about studying at Loughborough University your CAS deposit will not normally be refunded.